nightroman/FarNet/FSharpFar/README.md

 - `[Enter]` - append code to the interactive.
 - `[Del]`, `[CtrlR]` - tidy up the history.
 - Other keys are for incremental filtering.

+Note, interactive sessions are closed automatically when you edit and save configuration and source files in the same Far Manager or projects opened by "Project" from the same Far Manager.
+On editing files externally you may need to reset affected sessions manually.

 ***
 ## Use as project